 The Health Benefits of Glucoamylase

-Every day, human beings eat large amounts of starches, and while these carbohydrates have some nutritional value, they cannot be absorbed or digested by the body without the help of enzymes.
-Glucoamylase is one type of enzyme that can break down these starches into glucose, which is absorbable and usable.
-This helps take the heavy load off of our digestive processes, reducing many common digestive upsets such as heaviness, lethargy, bloating, gas and loose stools.
-Here are some of the health benefits of Glucoamylase.
+Every day, the typical human consumes large amounts of starches, and while these carbohydrates have some nutritional value, they cannot be absorbed or digested by the body without the help of enzymes.
+Glucoamylase is one of several digestive enzymes that can break down these starches into glucose, which is usable by the body.
+This encourages smooth digestion and may help deter common digestive upsets such as heaviness, lethargy, bloating, gas and loose stools.
+Here are some of the health benefits of glucoamylase.

-This enzyme, when combined with other enzymes has been shown to aid in easing the negative effects of irritable bowel syndrome.
-This double-blind, crossover study shows the efficacy of enzymes such as glucoamylase in optimizing digestion.
-Participants who ate a high-calorie, high-fat meal took digestive enzymes, and other placebo group participants did not.
-Their gastrointestinal symptoms were recorded over a period of 17 hours, and it was found that people taking the enzymes had statistically significantly reduction in bloating, flatulence, and the sensation of fullness.
+Glucoamylase, when combined with other enzymes may ease the negative effects of irritable bowel syndrome (IBS).
+One double-blind, crossover study shows the efficacy of enzymes like glucoamylase in optimizing digestion.
+Healthy participants who ate a high-calorie, high-fat meal took digestive enzymes, and other placebo group participants did not.
+Their gastrointestinal symptoms were recorded over a period of 17 hours, and it was found that people taking the enzymes had a statistically significant reduction in bloating, flatulence, and the sensation of fullness.
 The researchers suggested that because of these results, digestive enzymes may help IBS.

-Studies show that glucoamylase combined with other enzymes can also lower autoimmunity responses, as well as inflammation.
-In the case of autoimmune diseases, antigens and antibodies, when not cleared out over time, can create tissue damage in the body.
-This can lead to diseases such as rheumatoid arthritis, lupus and some types of kidney disease.
-Some research suggests that enzymes can influence the immune system in beneficial ways.
+Studies show that glucoamylase combined with other enzymes can promote a normal autoimmunity response.[2, 3] In the case of autoimmune disorders, antigens, and antibodies, when not cleared out over time, can create tissue damage in the body.
+This can lead to diseases such as rheumatoid arthritis, lupus, and some types of kidney disease.
+While not a disease preventative, research suggests that enzymes can influence the immune system in beneficial ways.

 4. May Help Digestive Organs

-Studies on animals show a clear link that supplemental enzymes reduce the load on digestive organs.
-Animal experiments show that enzymes create healthier intestinal brush borders and better nutrient absorption capacities in turkeys, mice and pigs.
+Studies show a clear link that supplemental enzymes reduce the load on digestive organs.
+Animal experiments show that enzymes create healthier intestinal health and better nutrient absorption capacities.

-A recent 2009 study published in the Journal of Nutrition, laboratory studies found that glucoamylase plays a key role in starch digestion and in balancing blood sugar around meals in laboratory mice.
+A 2009 study published in the Journal of Nutrition found that glucoamylase plays a key role in starch digestion and in balancing blood sugar around meals in laboratory mice.
 Removing the gene needed for starch digestion in mice led to 40% higher blood glucose levels after a meal.
 Glucoamylase specifically plays a role in breaking down glucose from food.

 How to Read the Units of Measurement for Glucoamylase

 - Stauder G, Ransberger K, Streichhan P, Van Schaik W, Pollinger W. The use of hydrolytic enzymes as adjuvant therapy in AIDS/ARC/LAS patients."
 Biomed Pharmacother.
 1988;42(1),31-4.